 Notice how Singer implies that his ethical reasoning is objectively valid and his reason for making this assumption:

 "The issue of the role that reason can play in ethics is the crucial point raised by the claim that ethics is subjective.
 The non-existence of a mysterious realm of objective ethical facts does not imply the non-existence of [objectively valid] ethical reasoning." (emphasis added)

-Singer counters implied weakness, "the claim that [secular] ethics is subjective" with implied strength, that secular "ethical reasoning" is supposedly logically framed and sound.
+Singer counters the implied weakness of his completely weak and subjective foundation - "the claim that [secular] ethics is subjective" with implied strength, that secular "ethical reasoning" is supposedly logically framed and sound.
 The problem is that Singer does not offer anything in the way of logical intellectual rigor in support of his positions.
 Grandiose philosophical posturing without the use of objective logical principles is tantamount to the kind of "mumbo jumbo" that he associates with religion.
 His condition is worse, however, in that he is pretending to offer sound reasoning when in reality it is nothing more than sophistry.
 If someone can post a link to any rigorous logical argument offered by Singer that incorporates succinct premises in a logical syntax with a compelling conclusion, do post a link.